derivated/packetlib/README.md

 `packetlib` is a Python library designed to evaluate the amount of time between HTTPS requests received on a server.
 It provides a simple Python interface to orchestrate and execute highly optimized request-sending routines implemented in C++.

+## LLM Use
+This repository contains LLM-generated code.
+All C++ code except for mock.cpp is human-written.

 ## Features

 - **High Performance**: Outsources the core networking logic to compiled C++ methods.